Candy Comparison: Otoko Ume Sheet vs Umeboshi no Sheet

 “Ume (梅)” is a tree very familiar to us Japanese which represents Japan’s winter season.
 It has white or reddish blossoms and is referred to as Japanese apricot in English.

 Ume trees bear fruit, which is known as Ume plums.
-Unlike apricot fruits, the Japanese plums feature a strong sour taste and don’t become sweet even if they have ripened.
+Unlike apricot fruits, the Japanese plum is characterized by a strong sour taste and doesn’t become sweet even if it’s fully ripened.

 Ume plums are not only used in Japanese cuisine, but they can also be the main ingredient for sweets and candies.

-In fact, a wide range of Ume candies are sold at supermarkets and convenience stores in Japan, and in recent years new types of Ume candies are coming out one after another.
+In fact, a wide range of Ume candies can be seen at supermarkets and convenience stores in Japan, and in recent years, new types of Ume treats are coming out one after another.

 Japanese Umeboshi Candy Sheets

-I bought these 2 Umeboshi candies today, namely, Nobel’s “Otoko Ume Sheet (男梅シート)” and iFactory’s “Umeboshi no Sheet (梅ぼしのシート)”.
+I bought these Umeboshi candies today.
+One is Nobel’s “Otoko Ume Sheet (男梅シート)”, and the other is iFactory’s “Umeboshi no Sheet (梅ぼしのシート)”.

-The former, Nobel Otoko Ume Sheet is a relatively new product that was released a few years ago, while the latter, iFactory Umeboshi no Sheet went on the market about 10 years ago and is known as a pioneer of sheet-type Ume plum candies.
+The former is a relatively new product that was released a few years ago, while the latter went on the market about 10 years ago and is known as the pioneer of sheet-type Ume plum candies.

-As I mentioned above, both candies come in the form of sheets and are being sold even on some online shopping sites outside of Japan.
+As I mentioned above, both treats come in sheet form and are available even online outside of Japan nowadays.
 However, as shown above, they are quite different in color.

 Nobel Otoko Ume Sheet

-The Otoko Ume candy I bought this time looks like a small piece of beef jerky rather than a candy sheet.
+By the way, what I picked up this time looks like a small piece of beef jerky rather than a candy sheet.

-In fact, the texture of this Umeboshi candy is close to that of beef jerkies.
-In other words, the Otoko Ume candy sheet has a pretty hard, chewy texture.
+In fact, the texture of this candy is close to beef jerky.
+In other words, these sheets have a pretty tough, chewy texture.

-However, unlike beef jerkies, when you chew the thick sheet for a while, it melts in the mouth.
+However, unlike beef jerkies, while chewing the thick sheet in the mouth, it gradually melts away.

 Ingredients and Nutrition Facts

-According to the ingredient list on the back of the package, the Nobel Otoko Ume Sheet candy mainly consists of Ume plum flesh (made in China), salt, cornstarch, sugar, starch syrup, acidifier, amino acids, sorbitol, and sweeteners (aspartame, L-phenylalanine compound).
+Based on the ingredient list on the back of the package, the Nobel Otoko Ume Sheet mainly consists of Ume plum flesh, salt, cornstarch, sugar, starch syrup, acidifier, amino acid seasoning, sorbitol, and sweeteners (aspartame, L-phenylalanine compound).

 iFactory Umeboshi no Sheet